presnick/ProgramsInformationPeople/_sources/Iteration/ExtraExercises.rst

    myTests().main()

-5.1 **Challenge:** Now do this again, however instead of saving the numbers into a new list, overwrite the old list so that lst_nums has the new numbers.
+5.1 **Challenge:** Now do that again, but instead of saving the numbers into a new list, overwrite the old list so that lst_nums has the new numbers.

 .. activecode:: ee_ch10_051